-There are a few ways we can host our Terraform modules, in some cases we may be restricted to a particular method due to security or governance requirements.
+There are a few ways to host your Terraform modules.
+In some cases you're locked into a particular method because of security or governance requirements.

 module "awesome_module" {